coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 Remember to always copy the .cshtml file before editing it!
 Editing a base file is bad and upgrading will quickly become a nightmare.

 Finally, the scope of the results displayed.
 I have not yet explained how to add filters to a query, but this is an important part of any search solutions.
-A query scope is simply a set of filtering expressions to focus on specific a set of the results.
+A query scope is simply a set of filtering expressions to focus on a specific set of results.

-The filtering expressions can be added programmatically or using the Sitecore rule engine if you have an Enterprise edition.
+The filtering expressions can be added programmatically or through the Sitecore rule engine if you have the Enterprise edition.
 In the example above, the listing page is only showing content from the Team Member template in Sitecore.
-The template is a field in Sitecore and can be used for filtering.
+The template assigned to an item will be defined with the ```__templatename``` field in Sitecore and can be used for filtering.

 Here is an example using the Sitecore rule engine directly in the properties of the component (ranking editor of the Enterprise edition):

 ![Ranking Editor](/images/SiteSearchBestPractices/ruleenginefilter.png)

-And an example through JavaScript code directly in a copy of the SearchView.cshtml file:
+And an example with some JavaScript code directly in a copy of the SearchView.cshtml file:

 ```js
 Coveo.$('#@Model.Id')